Institute for the Study of Integrative Healthcare

 Cross-Cultural Study of Herbal Remedy Use.
 Co-principal investigators are Lucia Corriette, DPT (Physical Therapy), Patrice Hallock, Ph.D., and Maryam Hashemian, M.D., Ph.D.
 (Biology).
 Researchers are interested in how herbal remedies are used across cultures and the experience of those who seek herbal remedies, especially among those with cancer and neuro-muscular diagnoses.
 What are some differences between herbal remedy use in the US, the Caribbean, and Iran?
 Herbal supplement use in Iran is estimated among 60-70% of the population and in the Caribbean as high as 80-90% of the population.
 Herbal supplement use in US, however, is estimated at about 20% of the population (with increased use associated with diagnoses; it may be as high as 63% for patients with cancer).
 This is a cross-cultural study of herbal remedy use in across three diverse environments and healthcare settings.

 COVID-19 Impact on P-12 Educators.
-Investigators for this study are associated with the Intermountain COVID-19 Impact Consortium (ICIC), a collaboration of five research organizations west of the Hudson Valley region: Bassett Research Institute, SUNY Cobleskill, Utica College, SUNY Oneonta, and Zogby Strategics.
-Utica College faculty researchers are Margaret Hemstrought, M.Ed.
+Investigators for this study are associated with the Intermountain COVID-19 Impact Consortium (ICIC), a collaboration of five research organizations west of the Hudson Valley region: Bassett Research Institute, SUNY Cobleskill, Utica University, SUNY Oneonta, and Zogby Strategics.
+Utica University faculty researchers are Margaret Hemstrought, M.Ed.
 (Wellness and Adventure Education) and Patrice Hallock, Ph.D.
 The consortium organizes research projects that seek to identify broad systemic impacts of the COVID-19 pandemic in the region, and this specific study is aimed at understanding stressors associated with COVID-19 in our local public schools.

 Mindfulness as a Wellness Modality - November 16, 2021